Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

-New reports have spread of police firing into crowds of anti-coup protesters during a night vigil for those arrested.
+New reports have spread on social media of police firing into crowds of anti-coup protesters during a night vigil for those arrested.

 At least five people were killed Saturday during anti-coup protests in Myanmar, as security forces continue to use deadly force against peaceful demonstrators.